awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 ## Edit the service\-linked role<a name="edit-service-linked-role"></a>

 You cannot edit the service\-linked roles that are created for Amazon EC2 Auto Scaling\.
 After you create a service\-linked role, you cannot change the name of the role or its permissions\.
 However, you can edit the description of the role\.
 For more information, see [Editing a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

+**Note**
+In AWS, modifying service\-linked roles is discouraged because it can lead to security issues such as the [cross\-service confused deputy](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)\.

 ## Delete the service\-linked role<a name="delete-service-linked-role"></a>